-Germany is the world’s fourth-largest economy with a GDP of US$3.9 trillion in 2014.
-It is also the globe’s third-largest exporter, with goods and services exports in 2014 worth US$1.8 trillion, equating to nearly half of Germany’s total GDP.
+Germany is the world’s fourth-largest economy and Europe’s largest, with GDP of US$3.4 trillion in 2015.
+It is the third-largest exporter, with goods and services exports in 2015 worth US$1.3 trillion, accounting for more than a third of Germany’s total GDP.
 Germany’s export strengths are in manufacturing, while services exports are less developed.

 As the largest economy in the Eurozone, Germany is often regarded as an economic leader of Europe.
 Its economy recovered faster than most in the Eurozone after the global financial crisis.

 Australia and Germany have a warm, vibrant and diverse bilateral relationship.
 Both countries have closely aligned interests and perspectives on a wide spectrum of issues, as outlined in the Berlin-Canberra Declaration of Intent on a Strategic Partnership.
 They work closely in multilateral forums, including the UN and G20, to address global economic governance, counter-terrorism, poverty alleviation, non-proliferation and disarmament issues, and climate change.
 Australia and Germany are committed to promoting international trade liberalisation and deepening economic linkages.